Pakistan travel guide

 Customs rules

-There are strict rules about goods that can be brought into and taken out of Pakistan.
+There are strict rules about goods that you can take into and out of Pakistan.
 You must declare anything that may be prohibited or subject to tax or duty.

 Alcohol and pork